gkoukis/CODECO-ATHENA_RC-EdgeNet/README.md

 ## Instructions to run experiments on EdgeNet
 We provide instructions of the prerequisites a user needs to run an experiment on EdgeNet and the commands to run the examples.
 The detailed instructions to run experiments on EdgeNet as well as the provided features can be found in [EdgeNet-Testbed site](https://www.edge-net.org/pages/running-experiments.html) and the respected [Github](https://github.com/EdgeNet-project/edgenet).

+Additional tutorials can be found in the [EdgeNet Github](https://github.com/EdgeNet-project/edgenet/tree/main/docs/tutorials/old)

 ### Prerequisites
 To run the following examples you will need:
 1. to create an EdgeNet account that you can obtain for free by signing up on the landing app available here [https://www.edge-net.org/pages/running-experiments.html](https://www.edge-net.org/pages/running-experiments.html).
 More information about the registration can be found there.